zulip/zulip/docs/subsystems/settings.md

 When adding a new server setting to Zulip, you will typically add it in two or three places:

-* In DEFAULT_SETTINGS in `zproject/settings.py`, with a default value
+* `zproject/default_settings.py`, with a default value
   for production environments.

-If the settings has a secret key, you'll add a `get_secret` call in `zproject/settings.py` (and the user will add the value when they configure the feature).
+* If the settings has a secret key, you'll add a `get_secret` call in `zproject/settings.py` (and the user will add the value when they configure the feature).